googleads/publisher-ads-lighthouse-plugin/lighthouse-ci/README.md

 Today, this tool is compatible with GitHub Actions, Travis CI, Circle CI, GitLab CI, Jenkins, and Google Cloudbuild.

-If not familiar with LHCI, please familiarize yourself with their [Getting Started documentation](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/getting-started.md#github-app-method-recommended) prior to starting.
+If you haven't used LHCI before, please familiarize yourself with their [Getting Started documentation](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/getting-started.md#github-app-method-recommended) prior to starting.